-Basic Courses Developmental Courses Third DSP Math Course Writing DSPW 0700 Basic Writing DSPW 0800 Developmental Writing Mathematics DSPM 0700 Foundations of Math I (Basic Math) DSPM 0800 Foundations of Math II (Elementary Algebra) DSPM 0850 Foundations of Math III (Intermediate Algebra) Reading DSPR 0700 Basic Reading DSPR 0800 Developmental Reading Learning Strategies DSPS 0800 Learning Strategies (Study S skills)
+Basic Courses Developmental Math Course Writing DSPW 0700 Basic Writing DSPW 0800 Developmental Writing Mathematics DSPM 0700 Foundations of Math I (Basic Math) DSPM 0800 Foundations of Math II (Elementary Algebra) DSPM 0850 Foundations of Math III (Intermediate Algebra) Reading DSPR 0700 Basic Reading DSPR 0800 Developmental Reading DSPR 0870 Basic and Develop- mental Reading (combined) Learning Strategies DSPS 0800 Learning Strategies (Study Skills)

-- 2. Administrative Coordination and Oversight- The DSP has a director who coordinates the program.
-(P316A) - 3.
-Positive Learning Environments Enhancement of learning through the use of alternative instructional techniques and/or technologies are incorporated into the DSP.
-It is recommended that class size is generally limited to 20 students in the basic course and 25 students in the developmental courses.
-Individuals assistance is made available to students.
-DSP options are available to move students through the program as quickly as possible. - 4.
-Students placing in DSP will satisfactorily complete DSP requirements during their initial terms of enrollment. - 5.
+- 2. Administrative Coordination and Oversight- The DSP has a director who coordinates the program. - 3.
+Positive Learning Environments Enhancement of learning through the use of alternative instructional techniques and/or technologies are incorporated into the DSP. - 4.
+Students placing in DSP should satisfactorily complete DSP requirements during their initial terms of enrollment. - 5.
 Northeast State identifies DSP prerequisites or co-requisites for college-level courses.
-Students who have been assessed and found to be deficient in prerequisite skills must remove those deficiencies by either of the following methods: a.) removing those deficiencies prior to enrolling in the specific course (s) requiring those skills, or b.) participating fully in other options required by the institution that will provide the support needed to achieve academic success while concurrently enrolled in course (s) requiring those skills.

-- 6. Successful completion of DSP competencies is required for progression to the next higher level.
+Students who have been assessed and found to be deficient in prerequisite skills must remove those deficiencies by either of the following methods: a.) removing those deficiencies prior to enrolling in the specific course(s) requiring those skills, or b.) participating fully in other options required by the institution that will provide the support needed to achieve academic success while concurrently enrolled in course(s) requiring those skills. - 6.
+Successful completion of DSP competencies is required for progression to the next higher level.
 In DSP courses a grade of C or higher is required for progression to a course at the next higher level.
 Students are not allowed to audit DSP courses. - 7.
 DSP options other than courses may be available.
 Successful completion of DSP competencies, through options other than DSP courses, may be established and recorded on the student's transcript without the assignment of standard grades. - 8.
 Withdrawal from DSP may delay completion; therefore, persistence in the program is essential.
-Students placed and enrolled in DSP should not withdraw except for serious circumstances and with the concurrence of the DSP coordinator, instructor or counselor. - 9.
-Transfer of Assessment Test Scores, Placement, and Enrollment Reports.
-The sending institution must provide assessment test scores for students when requested.
-Additionally, when a transcript is requested, the institution must also send placement and enrollment status reports for transferring students.
+Students placed and enrolled in DSP should not withdraw except for serious circumstances and with the concurrence of the DSP director, instructor or counselor.